TRaven/Anbernic-RG35XX/README.md

 1. On the RG35XX, on the first SD card in the /misc directory (or partition if you're plugging the SD card directly to your computer) create a file named waitForUSB (no extension).
 1. While you're in there, back up /mnt/mmc/CFW/retroarch/.retroarch/retroarch.cfg (don't be like me and destroy your config and have to reflash).
+1. *IMPORTANT* If you're using it, make sure ADB is disabled before trying to plug in your controller or it won't be detected.
 1. You may need to reconfigure the controls in retroarch.
    1. Settings -> Input -> Maximum Users = 2 (number of controllers + 1)
    2. Do not touch Port 1 Controls in global settings, they are mapped to rg35xx buttons.